Dipakshinde05/OIBGRIP/README.md

 # OIBGRIP
-landing page of stock market consultancy using html and css task1
+landing page of stock market consultancy website using html and css task1